Hold-Krykke-BA/System_Integration/Examproject/README.md

 ![Human Task](https://github.com/Hold-Krykke-BA/System_Integration/blob/main/Examproject/Diagrams/camunda.gif?raw=true)

 #### Spring Boot Mail
-In order to send emails to the customers during the order processing we are using the JavaMailSender.
+We use google SMTP as our mail provider, and in order to send emails to the customers during the order processing we are using the JavaMailSender.
 The result are mails looking like this:
 ![image](https://github.com/Hold-Krykke-BA/System_Integration/blob/main/Examproject/Diagrams/CustomerMail.PNG)